gadenbuie/epoxy/README.md

 All cars stopped between **2** and **120** feet from a starting speed of **4**—**120** mph.

-### glue chunks are vectorized
+### epoxy chunks are vectorized

-Unlike inline R code, the `glue` chunks are vectorized.
+Unlike inline R code, the `epoxy` chunks are vectorized.
 This can be something to watch out for or it can be an advantage:

     ```{epoxy}